eli-ghub/elibenuck-LA2025/Project6-Timers/README.md

 - read the readme file of the package and note the package limitations
 - open an example of the package, examine the code and its functions and how to use them.
 - implement a timer to turn off the LED after 5 seconds
 - note the callback in the timer.
-When is it called?
+When is it called? it is called when the main function is called

 ## Exercises
 - check that although the delay of 1 second is still in the loop function, the LED now turns off after 5 seconds